 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve polices, aims and objectives.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risk to the achievement of academy trust policies, aims and objectives, to evaluation the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-Following failings identified last year the governors have implemented an improved system of internal control which has been in place in the Island Community School since March 2016 until 31 August 2016 and up to the date of the approval of the annual report and accounts.
+The system of internal control has been in place in the Island Community School for the period of 1 September 2016 to 31 August 2017 and up to the date of the approval of the annual report and accounts.